 Midland Gun Co’s first trading address was 76 Bath St, Birmingham where they were stationed from 1889-1894, however the company moved many times after this.

-A 12-bore boxlock, by Frederick T Baker, the bright plain action engraved ‘Fred T Baker’, with delicate border engraving and naive and charming starburst engraving to action fixings, blacked top-lever and top safety, with the barrels polished in original steel finish, classic double-trigger and beautiful well-figured walnut stock.
+A rare 12-bore boxlock, by Vickers Armstrong Limited, the superb bright plain action with some delicate border engraving and ‘Vickers Armstrong Limited’ engraved within a wheat shield scroll, plain robust fences, the barrels polished in their original steel finish, a classic double trigger and figured walnut stock.

 A commanding 12-bore boxlock, by W.W.
 Greener, the beautiful scroll-back action with cross-bolt engraved with foliate-scroll, the typical Greener side safety with SAFE in gold, classic double-trigger, well-figured stock with Prince of Wales grip.

 The Greener business began in 1829 when William Greener left Manton gunsmith and set up on his own in Newcastle.
 When breechloading arms were invented, his son William Wellington Greener saw this as the future and split from his father and set up in 1855 eventually moving to London.
 This sporting arm featured here was a product of William Wellington Greener (W.W.
 Greener).
 This Facile Princeps model with its side-safety was his most famous work.The original proof marks showed that this was proved in Birmingham from 1904-1925.